 Computers and a printer available for use by graduate students are located in the ECE Computer Labs.
 In addition, there are a number of computer labs distributed around the UCR campus, including the Science Library.
 Students should register for email and network accounts on the ECE server when they first enroll for graduate studies.
-Registration forms and submittals can be obtained from the ECE Department Systems Administrator in Room 107 of Winston Chung Hall.
+Registration forms and submittals can be obtained online from the ECE Department Systems Administrator, by email to systems@ece.ucr.edu, or in Room 107 of Winston Chung Hall.